Where is Kryder's Money? | Main Time Line | Lincoln Bank Heist | Sitemap | The Standard | Highways of the Republic

 1917 Citizens of Indianapolis called for outside help with the burden of Barrett law.

-Examiners from the New York Bureau of Municipal Research criticized the practice which permitted "the city treasurer...to take interest on money entrusted to his keeping under the terms of the Barrett law...The Barrett Law was enacted to give property owners the privelage of meeting the cost of street improvements by payments deferred through ten years.
+from the Indianapolis Star Examiners from the New York Bureau of Municipal Research criticized the practice which permitted "the city treasurer...to take interest on money entrusted to his keeping under the terms of the Barrett law...The Barrett Law was enacted to give property owners the privelage of meeting the cost of street improvements by payments deferred through ten years.
 It has been amended repeatedly and the New York examiners pronounce it one of the most unusual and complicated statutes that any city ever had to face.
 Its complexity is such, according to the report, that a special Barrett Law Department has been necessary in the controller's office, with five employees giving their whole time to its details, while seven clerks attend to the fund in the treasurer's office."
+"The bureau of municipal research maintains that as long as Barrett law funds are in the hands of the treasurer or other city officials- to be used eventually for city improvement purposes- they are city trust funds and should be so considered in every way.
+The fact that the Barrett law department has been established as a part of the department of finance tends to bear out this contention." |

 "